-In most states, a formal education is not required to work as a bounty hunter or fugitive recovery agent.
-However, an education does help when trying to build a successful business in this line of work, and it is strongly suggested that those interested in this career earn at least an associate’s degree in criminal justice to gain an understanding of the law and fugitive psychology.
+In most states, formal education is not required to work as a bounty hunter or fugitive recovery agent.
+However, education does help when trying to build a successful business in this line of work, and it is strongly suggested that those interested in this career earn at least an associate’s degree in criminal justice to gain an understanding of the law and fugitive psychology.
 In many states, a license is required in order to work as a bounty hunter.
 It is a good idea to know the bounty hunting requirements of each state, as some allow bounty hunters to carry a firearm and others do not; some require that bounty hunters wear identification tags and others do not; and some states consider bounty hunting illegal under all circumstances.
 This guide discusses what bounty hunters do, how to become one, and the career outlook for the profession as a whole.

 Career Description, Duties, & Common Tasks

 In recent years, the bounty hunting profession has been publicized through television shows such as Dog the Bounty Hunter.
 While some aspects of this show are somewhat sensationalized, the main premise of the show demonstrates the primary job of a bounty hunter or bail enforcement agent: To locate defendants, also known as “skips,” who have skipped bond or bail by failing to appear for their court date.